snowflake_streaming

 schema_evolution:

-This example uses a buffer to immediately respond to the HTTP requests.
-This may result in data loss if there are delivery failures between the output and Snowflake.
+Using a buffer to immediately respond to the HTTP requests may result in data loss if there are delivery failures between the output and Snowflake.

 For more information about the configuration of buffers, see buffers.
 Alternatively, remove the buffer entirely to respond to the HTTP request only once the data is written to Snowflake.